thevisad/DayZ-Private-master/README.md

 Character data can become desynchronized if the player was connected within several minutes of server shutdown.
 We strongly recommend that you wait 5 minutes after all players have disconnected before shutting down a public server.

 All vehicles and tents must be saved using the "Save <Object>" scroll menu item, especially if preparing for a server shutdown.

-Some tents will not be removed from the database when they are repacked.
-This means that a "duplicate" tent will be created and on server restart the repacked tent will appear once again.

 Any bug present in the official client or server will probably also exist in this solution.
 This includes: